 With 25 years’ experience in the public, private and voluntary sectors, Clare became chief executive of Natspec in January 2016.
-Clare worked at the Association of Colleges for six years and her career has included posts in local authorities, funding agencies and in a range of education settings.
-As a management consultant between 1998 and 2012, Clare worked on more than 200 projects and took interim posts across the education, sport and health sectors, developing a passion for further education and a particular interest in services and education for people with learning difficulties and disabilities.
+Clare worked at the Association of Colleges for six years and her career has included posts in local authorities, funding agencies, schools and colleges.
+As a consultant in the 2000s, Clare worked on more than 200 projects and took interim posts across the education, sport and health sectors, developing a passion for further education and a particular interest in services and education for people with learning difficulties and disabilities.
 She has worked with special schools, specialist colleges and national disability organisations and her expertise includes organisational development, funding bids, training, change management and governance projects.

 Ruth Perry, Policy Officer

 Ruth joins Natspec following 10 years as an independent consultant to the sector, having previously taught in schools and worked for the Qualifications and Curriculum Authority (QCA).
 Her previous work with NIACE and LSIS, and her relationships with organisations such as AoC, AELP, ETF, Nasen, the Preparing for Adulthood programme has given her a deep understanding of many of the issues relating to young people with SEND.
 She has been a strong advocate for both learners and providers, and recent projects include supporting a range of providers with design and delivery of study programmes, the use of RARPA, integration of maths and English, supported internships and learner involvement in provision.